phord/grok/README.md

 ----

 Following are some design notes and ideas useful only to me, perhaps.

 Originally grok was intended to be a faster word-based file indexer, capable of know everywhere a word existed in a file all at once.
 The expectation was that this could be faster than regular expression searching after the fact.
 The expectation was incorrect, at least in my implementation.
 It's not a new idea; it dates back to the 1940's, and an [intern at Google used it](https://swtch.com/~rsc/regexp/regexp4.html) in some modern tools there for a while.
+Anyway, it turned out to be not terribly fast, in the end, and regex seems plenty fast enough.
+Continuing with that for now.

 Design:

 FileReader - reads lines of text from the file
     Can be adapted to read from compressed files with memoized decompressor states for faster random access

+Iterators
+    Index-on-demand
+    Line offsets
+    Line and data
+    Subline and data

 TextBuffer - buffer to hold lines of text
     Supports indexed lines so external classes can read subsets by reference